HarryZhangHH/EpisodicDRQN/README.md

 7-qLearning is the tabular q learning method, you can change the `--h=` and `--state_repr=` in command line arguments to determine the tabular size.
 Note that using tabular method, the maximize of h is 3 and you can only use the label based state representation.

-8-lstm-pavlov is a LSTM method using the LSTM network to predict the next action of your opponent, you can change the `--h=` to determine the sequence length.
+8-lstm-pavlov is a LSTM[^3] method using the LSTM network to predict the next action of your opponent, you can change the `--h=` to determine the sequence length.
 Note that you can not use the label based state representation in the lstm based method.
 I personally recommend `--state_repr=bi`.

-9-dqn is a DQN method to predict the Q value.
+9-dqn is a DQN[^2] method to predict the Q value.

-10-lstmqn is a DQN method using the LSTM network to predict the Q value.
+10-lstmqn is a DQN[^2] method using the LSTM[^3] network to predict the Q value.
 Note that you can not use the label based state representation in the lstm based method.
 I personally recommend `--state_repr=bi`.

 11-a2c is a ActorCritic method using the deep NN.
 You may need to manually change the `Class Worker` in the `.\agent\actor_critic_agent.py` to your preference of worker number and worker against strategy.